 After finishing an FTND presentation to parents, a mother pulls us aside with great emotion and desperation, telling us that they discovered their 12-year-old child is “addicted to pornography” after checking the browser history on the computer one day.
 These parents are completely sincere, and acting with the utmost loving of intentions in supporting their son or daughter.

 But they are also missing three huge realities.
 Allow us to explain.

 1. Dramatic reactions pretty much never help a person struggling with pornography.

 Even if their 12-year-old child truly, legitimately is starting to develop a compulsive pattern of watching pornography, an overly emotional, heavy, and desperate response is likely to make their child’s problem worse.
 We see this a lot, especially in the way some people respond to discovering their romantic partner is struggling with pornography.
-Many harsh responses can emerge when a partner or loved one fees anger or betrayal from someone else’s pornography habit, and often conversations devolve into accusations and blame, rather than understanding and problem-solving.
+Many harsh responses can emerge when a partner or loved one feels anger or betrayal from someone else’s pornography habit, and often conversations devolve into accusations and blame, rather than understanding and problem-solving.
 Yikes.

 Don’t get us wrong: in many instances, this anger, frustration, and fear often have a legitimate basis in real concerns and issues that need to be addressed with the greatest of sobriety, consideration, and care.
 But recognizing the addictive effects of pornography should help all of us have greater empathy for people entangled in porn, recognizing that they often dislike the behavior as much as anyone.